adrian-7979/dash-cam/README.md

 ## Output File
-The output file "eye" is in the subdirectory "eye-monitor", and can be run in Linux terminal with the command
+The output file "eye" is in the subdirectory "eye-monitor", and can be run in Linux terminal with the command, after chanfing the directory to "eye-monitor"
 ```
 ./eye
 ```